asreview/asreview/asreview/webapp/tests/integration_tests/README.md

 To force a rebuild of the application image, run `docker compose build` from within this directory.

-See the comments in [run_tests.sh](./run_tests.sh) for information on environment variables that you can tioggle.
+See the comments in [run_tests.sh](./run_tests.sh) for information on environment variables that you can toggle.

+### Test with optional reverse proxy

+By setting the `TEST_REVERSE_PROXY` environment variable to `true`, `run_tests.sh` will place an `nginx` reverse proxy in front of ASReview.
+Reverse proxies are often used in production instances, so this feature can be a helpful way to debug such scenarios.

 ## CI